 1. Bone and Joint Pain Relief

-What does Epsom salt do for bone and joint pain?
-When used in a bath or compress, it may offer some relief from how uncomfortable you feel.
-Try soaking in a relaxing bath containing Epsom salt, which is a common natural remedy for bone and joint pain.
+When used in a bath or compress, Epsom salt may offer some relief from how uncomfortable you feel.
+Try soaking in a relaxing bath containing Epsom salt, which is a common natural remedy for joint and bone pain.

 2. Heel Spur Aid

-Since magnesium is key to bone health, Epsom salt can be a great natural remedy for a heel spur.
+Since magnesium is key to bone health, Epsom salt can be a great holistic remedy for a heel spur.
 A displacement of calcium on the bone causes a heel spur to form on the underside of the heel.
 Heel spurs can be mildly to extremely painful.
-One natural solution for healing a heel spur is to soak the foot in a warm bath with Epsom salt, which helps relieve inflammation and pain.
+One natural solution for healing a heel spur is to soak the foot in a hot (but not too hot) bath with Epsom salt, which helps relieve inflammation and pain.